 “I still have sculptures that I’ve done and pottery that I’ve crafted,” he said.
 “When I was at WVU I made a ton of stuff like that and kept some of it.
 My grandfather played the guitar and taught me to play when I was little; I still do that occasionally.
 It isn’t just the drawing; I’ve been around different forms of art my entire life, and I’m glad I’ve been able to find something I can hold onto.”

-Biser’s next piece will be drawing a strategy for the Mohigans to execute successfully on Friday night as they host the University of Michigan for the 2024 Mohawk Bowl.
+Biser’s next piece will be drawing a strategy for the Mohigans to execute successfully on Friday night as they host University High for the 2024 Mohawk Bowl.

-MHS has the opportunity to solidify a first-round playoff game at Pony Lewis Field with a victory on Friday night.
+MHS has the opportunity to solidify a first-round playoff game at Pony Lewis Field with a victory.